-But there are two student loan repayment plans in particular that allow borrowers to file their taxes separately: Pay As You Earn (PAYE) and Income-Based Repayment (IBR).
-In late 2023, REPAYE will be on this list as well.
+But two student loan repayment plans have allowed borrowers to file their taxes separately: Pay As You Earn (PAYE) and Income-Based Repayment (IBR).
+And now, SAVE is on this list, as well.

 On these payment plans, the income-driven payment is based only on the borrower’s earnings and not their spouse’s income.
 Now, you might be thinking, “Why wouldn’t they just file separately to keep their payments low?”